xuwenyihust/PawMark/README.md

 ## Summary
-DataPulse is a platform for big data and AI.
+PawMark is a platform for big data and AI.
 It is based on Apache Spark and Kubernetes.
 The platform is designed to be scalable and easy to use.
 It provides a set of tools for data processing, machine learning, and data visualization.

 <p align="center">
 <img src="resources/images/architecture.jpg" alt="Architecture">